mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/sources/presentation.md

 ::: nonincremental

-- Eat spaghetti
+- This is not
-- Drink wine
+- incremental at all

 :::